 Download apps only from trusted sources, such as Microsoft Store, and be thoughtful about which apps you install.

-Make sure you're running a regularly updated antivirus product such as Microsoft Defender Antivirus, which is built into Windows 10.
+Make sure you're running a regularly updated antivirus product such as Microsoft Defender Antivirus, which is built into all modern versions of Windows.

 Keep your device up-to-date with the latest updates for Windows, your browser, and your apps.